65 Facts So Weird You Won't Believe They're True

 The 155-year-old device, on display at England's Museum of English Rural Life, managed to catch a mouse that snuck into it in 2016—even without bait!
 The mouse entered the trap attempting to build a nest and ended up activating its see-saw mechanism.
 Sadly, the rodent didn't survive.
 But clearly, the perpetual mousetrap does!

 A human could swim through a blue whale's veins.

-The blue whale is the largest living creature—it’s even larger than most dinosaurs.
-The biggest blue whales can be over 100 feet in length and weigh over 100 tons.
+The blue whale is the largest living creature—it's even larger than most dinosaurs.
+The biggest blue whales can be over 100 feet in length and weigh more than 100 tons.
 Their hearts alone can weigh 1,300 pounds, and are the size of a small car.
-Unsurprisingly, blue whales therefore have enormous arteries, which pump blood through their massive hearts and into their vital organs.
-The arteries are so big that a full-size human could swim through them—not that you should try it.
+Unsurprisingly, blue whales have enormous arteries, which pump blood through their massive hearts and into their vital organs.
+These arteries are so big that a fully grown human could swim through them, not that you should try it.

 Crying makes you feel happier.

-They don’t call it a “good cry” for nothing.
-Tears are your body’s way of releasing intense emotions.
-They also contain stress hormones, which leave the body through crying.
-Actually studies suggest that crying stimulates the production of endorphins, our body’s natural painkiller, and feel-good hormones, like oxytocin.
-In short, crying more will lead to smiling more.
+They don't call it a "good cry" for nothing.
+Studies suggest that crying stimulates the production of endorphins, our body's natural painkiller, and feel-good hormones, like oxytocin.
+In short, crying more will ultimately lead to smiling more.